 Letarte and Gordon continued Gordon’s streak of 18 seasons with a pole position when he claimed the top starting spot during the 2010 fall race at Charlotte (N.C.)
 Motor Speedway.
 The team finished the season ninth in the point standings.

 On Nov.
 23, 2010, Hendrick Motorsports named Letarte crew chief of the No. 88 Chevrolets driven by Earnhardt.
 The No. 88 team opened the 2011 season by capturing the pole position for the Daytona 500 and flirted with Victory Lane several times, notching runner-up finishes at Martinsville (Va.)
 Speedway in April and Kansas Speedway in June.
 At Charlotte Motor Speedway in May, Earnhardt led the final lap, but ran out of gas coming out of Turn 4, and he crossed the finish line seventh.
 Letarte led the team to one pole position, four top-five finishes and 12 top-10s, as Earnhardt went on to capture seventh in the 2011 Chase for the NASCAR Sprint Cup.

 During the 2012 season Letarte helped lead Earnhardt to one of his most successful campaigns since 2004.
-Earnhardt won the June race at Michigan International Speedway in dominating fashion with a 5.393 margin of victory.
+Earnhardt won the June race at Michigan International Speedway in dominating fashion with a 5.393-second margin of victory.
 The team then captured the pole position at Richmond (Va.)
 International Raceway in September.
 Letarte led the team to one win, one pole position, 10 top-five finishes and 21 top-10s with drivers Earnhardt and Regan Smith (two races).
 Earnhardt finished 12th in the 2012 Chase.

 Date of BirthMay 14, 1979